 Private student loans, on the other hand, require a credit check.
 You’ll also typically need a co-signer to improve your chances of getting the best rates lenders offer.
 At the same time, if you’re a graduate student or parent trying to help your child, private student loans can provide competitive terms compared with what the Department of Education offers.

-So, compare federal and private student loan options before you apply.
+So, compare federal and private loan options before you apply.

 4. Not filling out the FAFSA